HackerLoop/rotonde-client.js/README.md

 For this tutorial, we will have a look at the serial module [serial-port-json-server](https://github.com/HackerLoop/serial-port-json-server).

-This module lets control the serial ports of your device, it has many events and actions, but the one that iterest us are
+This module lets control the serial ports of your device, it has many events and actions, but the ones that interest us are
 - `SERIAL_OPEN`: the action that opens a serial port
 - `SERIAL_OUTPUT`: the event that reports the result of opening the port
 - `SERIAL_PORTMESSAGE`: the event that is sent when something is